Microsoft Denies Slashing AI Sales Target Amid Quota Reduction Claims- Report

 • Microsoft’s stock traded over 2% lower on Wednesday, after the morning bell.

 Microsoft Corp.
-(MSFT) has reportedly scaled back expectations for its artificial intelligence offerings after numerous sales staff fell short of targets in the fiscal year ending June.
+(MSFT) on Wednesday denied a report claiming it scaled back expectations for its artificial intelligence offerings after numerous sales staff fell short of targets in the fiscal year ending June.

 Adjusting Quotas